BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ## Context

 At TVJS, we work on a Smart TV app.
-While it's a React webapp, the user doesn't interact with it in the same way they would on a typical desktop or mobile application.
+It's a React webapp, but the user doesn't interact with it in the same way they would on a typical desktop or mobile application.
 Instead, the app implements LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys.

 For a while, the team had faced an issue: our E2E tests were filled with flaky feature tests, polluting CIs with false negatives, forcing us to rely on retries and relaunching CI jobs.
 This eroded trust in our test suite and slowed down development.

 ## The Challenge of Testing LRUD Navigation

 ### Cypress's built-in stability
-Cypress, our end-to-end testing tool of choice, includes several powerful mechanisms that make tests stable out of the box.
-When interacting with an application using a pointer, Cypress will automatically:

-- Ensure the target element exists and is visible before interacting.
+[Cypress](https://docs.cypress.io/), our end-to-end testing tool of choice, includes powerful mechanisms that make tests stable out of the box.
+For pointer interactions, it automatically ensures the target element exists and is visible, and retries the action if the targeted element isn't ready.
-- Retry the action for a short period if the element isn’t ready yet, failing only after a timeout.

-These features make Cypress tests naturally resilient against network delays, component rendering times, or asynchronous data fetching.
+These features make tests naturally resilient against network delays and rendering times, handling timing details so you can focus on the feature test.
 They also make tests easier to write: when you know what behaviour to expect, Cypress handles the timing details, allowing you to focus on the feature test.

 ### The challenge of LRUD navigation